lucc/ulang-tiny/README.md

 Use `mill ulang.compile` to compile the source code.
 Use `mill ulang.run some-file.u` to run the interpreter on some ulang file.

+There also is a rudimentary REPL.
+It can be run with `mill -i repl.run`.
+It is currently lacking all niceties one might expect from a REPL (command line editing, history, completion) and also requires the user to type whole Ulang blocks (including keyword and terminating semicolon).

 ## Overview of the code

 The source code in the ulang directory is an interpreter for the ulang language